 CDC also produced a collection of materials, like posters for oncology clinics, patient brochures and fact sheets, to support campaign messages.
 The materials are available online at www.cdc.gov/cancer/preventinfections.

-Dr. Lyndah Dreiling is executive director of oncology for Amgen, a biotechnology company that develops medicines to help fight cancer, kidney disease, rheumatoid arthritis and other serious illnesses.
+Dr. Lyndah Dreiling is the former executive director of oncology for Amgen, a biotechnology company that develops medicines to help fight cancer, kidney disease, rheumatoid arthritis and other serious illnesses.
 “We were thrilled that the CDC Foundation has provided a great opportunity for Amgen to work with the experts at CDC to provide information and tools to help reduce infections in cancer patients,” said Reese.
 “We’re proud of this multi-year collaboration, which has been a perfect opportunity for two organizations with similar expertise to join forces and leverage each other’s strengths for the benefit of patients."

 Healthcare-associated Infections (HAI)